MicrosoftDocs/biztalk-docs/biztalk/core/how-to-add-a-catch-exception-block2.md

 ---
-description: "Learn how to add and populate a Catch Exception block to act as an exception handler in the BizTalk ServerOrchestration Designer."
+description: "Learn how to add and populate a Catch Exception block to act as an exception handler in the BizTalk Server Orchestration Designer."
 title: "How to Add a Catch Exception Block2 | Microsoft Docs" ms.custom: ""
 ms.date: "06/08/2017"